timtaylor3/ELK-Stack/README.md

 ## Hasn't someone already done this

 Sort of.
 Take a look at [Security Onion](http://blog.securityonion.net/2017/06/towards-elastic-on-security-onion.html) if your are looking for network analysis functionality.
-If you want a more mature system, check out [SOF-ELK](https://github.com/philhagen/sof-elk).
+If you want a more mature system or security isn't a concern, check out [SOF-ELK](https://github.com/philhagen/sof-elk).
 In most cases, one of these two systems might fit your needs.

 If you need customization, then it is likely, these won't work.
 This script and configurations will get you to the fun stuff faster.